Max Nivelli

-Max Nivelli (1 January 1878 - 27 February 1926) was a film producer in Berlin during the Weimar Republic era.
+Max Nivelli (1 January 1878 – 27 February 1926) was a film producer in Berlin during the Weimar Republic era.
 He was among the first to examine the issues of anti-Semitism and prejudice in his films.
 Nivelli died at an early age (48) and worked in the film industry for less than 10 years, yet he produced 19 films, most of them full-length feature films.
-As most films of that era, his films were silent, black-and-white and shot on celluloid.
-Only his last film - "Unity, Justice and Freedom", has so far been found, restored and digitized.
+As most films of that era, his films were silent, black and white and shot on celluloid.
+Only his last film "Unity, Justice and Freedom" has so far been found, restored and digitized.

 Early life

 Max Nivelli was born as Menachem (Mendel) Lewin in Kuźnica, a town on the eastern border of Poland, then part of the Russian Empire.
 His parents, Shmuel and Tsippa Lewin, were candy manufacturers.
-As a young man he emigrated to Berlin and between the years 1903-1911 he became the owner and partner in several companies which produced fruit preserves, candy and chocolates.
+As a young man he emigrated to Berlin and between the years 1903–1911 he became the owner and partner in several companies which produced fruit preserves, candy and chocolates.

-In 1904 he married Helene Kaufmann from Rozdzień, today a suburb of Katowice, Poland.
-They had two daughters - Dorothea and Regina.
+In 1904, he married Helene Kaufmann from Rozdzień, today a suburb of Katowice, Poland.
+They had two daughters: Dorothea and Regina.

-In 1912 Mendel Lewin assumed the name Max Nivelli ("Nivelli" being almost an anagram of the name "Lewin").
+In 1912, Mendel Lewin assumed the name Max Nivelli ("Nivelli" being almost an anagram of the name "Lewin").
 He studied opera singing at the renowned Stern Conservatory in Berlin, appeared in many opera productions throughout Europe and also taught solo-singing (in German and Russian) in a music school in Berlin.

 Film production

-In 1918 Nivelli established his first film production company - "Nivelli-Film Fabrikation", with partner Erwin Kampf.
-That same year the company produced four full-length feature films.
-Nivelli himself wrote the script for his first film Pathways of Life (German: Lebensbahnen) and even played and sang the part of the opera singer.
+In 1918, Nivelli established his first film production company "Nivelli-Film Fabrikation", with partner Erwin Kampf.
+That same year, the company produced four full-length feature films.
+Nivelli himself wrote the script for his first film, Pathways of Life (Lebensbahnen), and played and sang the part as the opera singer.

-The following year he ended that partnership and formed "Nivo-Film & Co.", a new production company.
-He then teamed up with Austrian director Joseph Delmont to produce the films The Outcasts also known as The Ritual Murder (German: Die Geächteten / Der Ritualmord) and Humanity Unleashed (German: Die entfesselte Menschheit).
+The following year, he ended that partnership and formed "Nivo-Film & Co.", a new production company.
+He then teamed up with Austrian director Joseph Delmont to produce the films "The Outcasts" also known as "The Ritual Murder" (Die Geächteten; Der Ritualmord) and "Humanity Unleashed" (Die entfesselte Menschheit).
 These films were of social and political nature and became the most successful and well known films of his career.

 Nivelli tended to work with the same director on more than one project.
-Apart from his work with Delmont, he also had a productive collaboration with Carl Boese with whom he made four films, among them was Nocturne of Love (German: Nocturno der Liebe) which was based on the life of the Polish composer Frédéric Chopin.
-Nivelli also produced two films under the direction of Arthur Ullman and went on to produce the "Albani Series" - three romantic films in a row, under the direction of Guido Schamberg Parisch and starring the Italian actress Marcella Albani.
+Apart from his work with Delmont, he also had a productive collaboration with Carl Boese, with whom he made four films, among them was "Nocturne of Love" (Nocturno der Liebe) which was based on the life of the Polish composer Frédéric Chopin.
+Nivelli also produced two films under the direction of Arthur Ullman and went on to produce the "Albani Series", three romantic films in a row, under the direction of Guido Schamberg Parisch and starring the Italian actress Marcella Albani.